kerimoyle/libcellml-tutorials/tutorials/tutorial6/tutorial6_py.rst

 .. container:: dothis

-    **4.d** Use the :code:`setInterfaceType` function for each of the shared variables to specify their avaiable interfaces using the recommendation from the error messages.
+    **4.d** Use the :code:`setInterfaceType` function for each of the shared variables to specify their available interfaces using the recommendation from the error messages.

 .. container:: dothis